5 Ways to Make the FAFSA Application Process Less Stressful

 Each school has a limited amount of award money, making it first-come, first-served.
 File too late, and you can miss out on valuable aid.
-The 2018-19 FAFSA opened October 1.
+The FAFSA opens on October 1 each year for the following academic year.
 The sooner the application is submitted, the better the chances are for free aid and federal loan eligibility.
 (Be sure to use APU's School Code when completing the application: 001117.)

 2. Assess Money Before Applying

 Have family members that want to give your child a hefty check upon high school graduation?
 Kindly instruct them to direct any funds to your account or a 529 account that is controlled by a parent for tax purposes.
-As Time Magazine points out, the FAFSA calculates that students should spend 20 percent of their assets on college, while parents are only expected to spend 5.64 percent of their assets on a child's schooling.
 Transferring any of the student's money into the parent's control before applying could help applicants qualify for more aid.